 I laughed and said to her that she was no doubt the youngest member of the guild.
 “By a long shot” she said.
 She told me that most of the members were retired older ladies and were thrilled to help her learn the art of weaving.

-Guilds in essence are a more formal form of this concept.
+Guilds, in essence are a more formal form of this concept.
 Except in a guild, peers learn from peers.
 Everyone can contribute their knowledge and ideas and are also encouraged to share their inspirations as well.
 The guild format is alive and thriving to this very day, even online, and is a wonderful way to become part of a community that shares a specific passion.

-But I kept thinking about this young women and her interest in weaving and I thought about how blessed I was as a young girl to have many amazing women in my life who freely gave of their time and shared with me their skills in fibre arts.
+But I kept thinking about this young women and her interest in weaving and I thought about how blessed I was as a young girl, to have many amazing women in my life who freely gave of their time and shared with me their skills in the fibre arts.
 Is the tradition of passing on cultural knowledge from old to young being lost?
 Is it even relevant today?

 It takes a village to raise a child.

 This is something that I think we need to understand again.
 Knowledge is in us to give.
 It doesn’t matter what it is.
-Share it, pass it on, offer your time to a young interested mind.
+Share it, pass it on, offer your time to a young, interested mind.

-This young weaver was bright enough to pursue her passion and find a place with eager teachers but it should never end there.
-Sometimes the knowledge that you share is as simple as being a sign post pointing the apprentice in the right direction or even better, pointing them in a new direction.
+This young weaver was bright enough to pursue her passion and find a place with eager teachers, but it should never end there.
+Sometimes, the knowledge that you share is as simple as being a sign post pointing the apprentice in the right direction.
+Or even better, pointing them in a new direction.
 As was the case with my interaction with Bea, the young weaver.

 I might not be a weaver, I might not have any skills in that area to pass on to this young lady but I still had knowledge to share with her.
 You see my sister is a weaver, http://stillnightstudio.com/ and her weaving style is something that Bea has never heard of before.
 By sharing my knowledge, as limited as it was, I may have pointed her in an entirely new direction.
-One that could open her creative abilities wide open or at the very least give her more insight into her chosen craft.
+One that could open her creative abilities wide open, or at the very least, give her more creative insight into her chosen craft.